Esri/calcite-react/CONTRIBUTING.md

 `npm run build`

+## Testing

+If you're having trouble using `npm link` to test calcite-react changes in a parent app, here is an alternative approach: After saving your changes and building for production, run `npm pack` in your calcite-react/dist folder.
+This will create a `/calcite-react/dist/calcite-react-[version].tgz` file that mimics a npm-published calcite-react package.
+Then run `npm install /path/to/file/calcite-react-[version].tgz` from your parent app to install the package locally and start test driving the changes.

 ## Submitting a Pull Request

 Once you're ready to submit your changes, submit a pull request **into the `develop` branch**.
 Often it's a good idea to open an issue to discuss your proposed changes before making a PR, but you're welcome to submit a PR without an issue - just be sure to include a good description of your changes.